Nicholas Ralph

-Personal life
+Early life

 Ralph was born in Cape Town, South Africa and grew up in Nairn, a town in the Scottish Highlands.
 He had family in the US states of Georgia and Texas, and travelled to the United States a couple of times in childhood.
 As a young man, Ralph played association football, for Ross County from primary school until age 17, then for Nairn County under-19s.

-The actor studied drama at Inverness College and then, at the Royal Conservatoire of Scotland.
+He studied drama at Inverness College and then, at the Royal Conservatoire of Scotland.
 The audition for All Creatures Great and Small came two years after graduation.
 He had previous roles on stage which included plays with the Royal Conservatoire, the Citizens Theatre and National Theatre of Scotland.
 He also appeared on the BBC Radio Scotland production Kidnapped.

 After graduating in 2017, he initially worked in live theatre with the Citizens Theatre for just under a year.
 His first lead role was with National Theatre of Scotland in a play called Interference.
 Before starting to film All Creatures Great and Small, Ralph did a tour with a Citizens Theatre/Wonder Fools production: 549: Scots of the Spanish Civil War.

 All Creatures Great and Small

 For his role as veterinary surgeon James Herriot in All Creatures Great and Small, the actor required training in vet procedures for accuracy in the show.
 "Straight off the bat with our on-set vet adviser Andy Barrett, we were up close and personal with horses, sheep, kind of going through the procedures and things that we would be doing.
 Learning how to approach the animal and everything like that.
-Using the stethoscope on the cow's heart, then lungs, then stomach..." the actor later recalled.
+Using the stethoscope on the cow's heart, then lungs, then stomach..." he later recalled.